flizzer/flizzer.github.io/_posts/2020-06-20-Folding-With-Azure.md

 ---
 layout: post
-title: Folding At Home With Your Spare Azure Credits
+title: Folding@home With Your Spare Azure Credits
 description: How to help fight COVID-19 with your spare Azure resources
 author: Brian Davis
 categories: how-to